ibm-cloud-docs/codeengine/job-run.md

 When you create a job, you can run it immediately.
 However, you can submit and resubmit a job at any time.
 You can also submit or resubmit a job that you previously created.

-1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
+1. Navigate to your job page.
-2. Select Projects from the navigation menu.
-Select a project as the current context.
+    1. From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your project.
-3. From the Overview page, select Jobs from the Summary section or select Jobs from the navigation menu.
+    2. Click **Jobs**, then click the **Jobs** tab.
-4. Click the **Jobs** tab, and click the name of the job that you want to run.
+    3. Click the name of the job that you want to run.

-5. Click **Submit job** to open the Submit job dialog.
+2. Click **Submit job** to open the Submit job dialog.
 Review and optionally change default configuration values such as instances, CPU, memory, number of job retries, and job timeout.
 For more information about these options, see [Options for creating and running a job](/docs/codeengine?topic=codeengine-job-plan#job-options).
-6. Click **Submit job** to run your job.
+3. Click **Submit job** to run your job.
 The system displays the status of the instances of your job on the job details page.
-7. If any of the instances of your job fail to run, troubleshoot the error, and then click **Rerun failed indexes** to run the job again for indexes that failed.
+4. If any of the instances of your job fail to run, troubleshoot the error, and then click **Rerun failed indexes** to run the job again for indexes that failed.
 From the "Submit job" pane, review and optionally change the configuration values.
 The **Array indexes** section automatically lists the indexes of the failed job run instances.
 After you review and optionally change configuration values, click **Submit job** to run your job.

-For troubleshotting common job run index errors, see [Understanding why job run indexes can fail](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-failure-messages).
+For troubleshooting common job run index errors, see [Understanding why job run indexes can fail](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-failure-messages).
 {: tip}

 You can also rerun existing job runs.
 To run a specific job run again, click the **Job runs** tab, and then click the name of the job run that you want to work with.
 Click **Rerun** to run this job run again.